Connection vs Convincing: The Key to Deeper Relationships

 • Interrupting others before they finish their thoughts

-On the flip side, connectors approach interactions differently.
+Connectors approach interactions differently.
 They understand that meaningful relationships aren't built on impressive monologues but through genuine exchanges.
-They create space for others and focus on building connections through genuine likability rather than monuments to themselves.
+They create space for others and focus on building authentic connections.

 The Hidden Cost of Always Convincing

 Think about it: Who would you rather spend time with?
-Someone who makes every conversation about themselves and their achievements, or someone who makes you feel heard and valued?
+Someone who makes every conversation about themselves, or someone who makes you feel heard and valued?

 Why We Fall Into the Convince Trap

-• Insecurity: Deep down, many "convincers" fear they're not enough just as they are
+• Insecurity: Many "convincers" fear they're not enough just as they are

-• Past experiences: Perhaps being knowledgeable or impressive was rewarded in their life
+• Past experiences: Being knowledgeable or impressive was rewarded in their life

-• Misunderstanding connection: Some people simply haven't learned that listening is more powerful than talking
+• Misunderstanding connection: Some people haven't learned that listening is more powerful than talking

 • Anxiety: Social nervousness can trigger oversharing as a coping mechanism